200 S Indiana St. Toledo, IL 62468

 HOLIDAY HOURS

-The CCHD office will be closed Monday Feb 17th in observance of President's Day.
+The CCHD office will be closed Thursday April 17th in observance of Good Friday.

 UPDATED - BOIL ORDER 12/10/24